bigskysoftware/grugbrain.dev/index.md

 thing, will help big brain see reality on ground more quickly

-remember!  big brain have big brain!  need only be harness for good and not in service of spirit complexity demon on accident many times seen
+remember!  big brain have big brain!  need only be harness for good and not in service of spirit complexity demon on accident, many times seen

 (best grug brain able to herd multiple big brain in right direction and produce many complexity demon trap crystals, large shiney rock pile!)

-also sometimes call demo approach "prototype", sound fancier to elder
+also sometimes call demo approach "prototype", sound fancier to project manager

 grug say prototype early in software making, _especially_ if many big brains